mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

 to you.
 Sometimes you may want to execute a single command on a remote machine, returning afterward to the command line on your local machine.
-This can be achieved by placing the command to be executed by the remote machine in single quotes.\
+This can be achieved by placing the command to be executed by the remote machine in single quotes.

     $ ssh remoteusername@othermachine.domain.org 'mkdir /home/myname/newdir'

-`Sometimes` what you need is to execute time consuming commands on a remote machine, but you aren\'t sure to have sufficient time during your current `ssh` session.
+`Sometimes` what you need is to execute time consuming commands on a remote machine, but you aren't sure to have sufficient time during your current `ssh` session.
 If you close the remote connection before a command execution has been completed, that command will be aborted.
 To avoid losing your work, you may start via `ssh` a remote `screen`